gridsum/DataflowEx/README-beta.md

 {
 }
 ```
 IDataflow looks like IDataflowBlock, doesn't it?
-Well, remember IDataflow now represents a dataflow graph which may contain one or more low-level blocks.
-We think a graph may have inputs and outputs so those strongly-typed generic IDataflows are designed.
+Well, remember IDataflow now represents a dataflow **graph** which may contain one or more low-level blocks.
+Since a graph may have inputs and outputs, those strongly-typed generic IDataflow interfaces are designed.

 > **Note:** If you see IOutputDataflow&lt;TOut&gt;.**LinkTo**(IDataflow&lt;TOut&gt; other), congratulations to you as you find out the API supports (and encourages) graph level data linking.